lj-ditrapani/SWE430/README.markdown

 From calendar:  330/430 fixes
 - Revise lessons (3)
+    - Clarify references to examples/assignments (not exercises) as 430 only (because these will be shared with 330 students)
 - Discussion board questions
 - Choose content to cut-out of 330 and replace with new lessons (3)
 - Video screen casts